California coastal sage and chaparral: Fauna

 The coastal sage and chaparral of California are home to a variety of small mammals, such as deer mice, desert woodrats, and desert shrews.
 Predators include mountain lions, coyotes, grey foxes, and bobcats.

 Lizards of note include side-blotched lizards, western fence lizards, sagebrush lizards, and the San Diego subspecies of the coast horned lizard.
 Resident snake species include large carnivores such as common kingsnakes, gopher snakes, rosy boas, and western rattlesnakes.

 Invertebrates of note include the cheese-weed moth lacewing (Chrysoperla species).
 The Hermes copper and Quino checkerspot butterflies among the 200 butterfly species found here.
 Vernal pools in the ecoregion are home to Riverside fairy shrimp (Streptocephalus woottoni).

 Birds

 Typical birds of the region include scrub jays, wrentits, and rufous-sided towhees.
 Predatory birds include great horned owls and red-tailed hawks.

 The California gnatcatcher is a small bird, endemic to this coastal ecoregion, which has been protected as its habitat is now designated an Important Bird Area.
-Other birds found here are the endemic Nutall's woodpecker (Picoides nuttallii) of the oak woodland, and the coastal populations of the protected cactus wren (Campylorhynchus brunneicapillus).
+Other birds found here are the endemic Nuttall's woodpecker (Dryobates nuttallii) of the oak woodland, and the coastal populations of the protected cactus wren (Campylorhynchus brunneicapillus).
 The island scrub jay (Aphelocoma insularis) is endemic to Santa Cruz Island.

 Important Bird Areas in Mexico include Isla Guadalupe and Isla Cedros, and parts of Sierra de Juárez and Sierra de San Pedro Mártir.